stevepurdie/saap-docs/content/for-developers/plan-your-deployment.md

 ### How can I update my app ?

-Manage your Kubernetes Yaml inside source code repository.
+Manage your Kubernetes yaml inside source code repository.
 We recommend packaging applications as Helm Chart along with source code.
 You can Kustomize for reusing your configuration.
-You can update Kubernetes YAML files and update them with `oc apply` for raw Kubernetes Manifests and `helm template chart_dir | oc apply` or `helm install chart_dir` for Helm Charts.
+You can update Kubernetes yaml files and update them with `oc apply` for raw Kubernetes Manifests and `helm template chart_dir | oc apply` or `helm install chart_dir` for Helm Charts.

 You can use different strategies for update your Application.
 You might start with a rolling deployment or instantaneous switch before you progress to a more complicated canary deployment.